particle-iot/docs/src/content/reference/discontinued/cellular/au-nz-sunset.md

 In Australia, 2G services have already shut down, and 3G shutdown is approaching.
 2G/3G devices will continue to operate until late 2024, however there may be degraded service.

-- Optus: Planned 3G shutdown date: September 2024
+- Optus: Planned 3G shutdown date: October 28 2024 (was previously September 2024)
-- Telstra: Planned 3G shutdown date: August 31, 2024 (was previously June 2024)
+- Telstra: Planned 3G shutdown date: October 28, 2024 (was previously June 2024, then August 31, 2024)
 - Vodafone: Planned 3G shutdown date: December 15, 2023.
   - In April 2019, Vodafone ended 3G service on B1 (2100 MHz), reallocating those frequencies to 4G LTE.